sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Test case name:

-There should be a sorting feature with the Favorite category for meals.
+Verify there is a sorting feature with the Favorite category for meals.

 ## Related Bug: [BUG] Favorite feature for meal #455